ReDI-School/fullstack_bootcamp/volunteers/coach.md

 # Coach
-As a coach, you join the [Monday Support session](https://github.com/ReDI-School/fullstack_bootcamp/blob/main/volunteers/support_session.md).
+As a coach, you join the [Monday Coaching Session](https://github.com/ReDI-School/fullstack_bootcamp/blob/main/volunteers/support_session.md).
 The coaching takes place in small groups.
 One coach looks after 4-5 students.
 During the 2-hour session, the group of students showcases the solution of the weekly milestone and receives feedback and support from the coach.

-## How to run the Support Session
+## How to run the Coaching Session

 **Before the Session:**
 1. Review the milestone of the week to understand what students were working on.